 Want to know how to save money fast?
-These are the exact strategies I used to save $100,000 by age 25 – with a few bonus extras thrown in for good measure.
-The original essay explains the ‘why’, so it’s really important to go and read it first.
+These are the exact strategies I used to save $100,000 by age 25, with a few bonus extras thrown in for good measure.
+The original essay explains the ‘why’, so it’s important to go and read it first.
 This article is all about the ‘how’.

-Over the years, I’ve written more than 200 columns and countless feature articles about money.
-Now I’ve crunched all that research down into a summary of the very best saving tips.
+Over the years, I’ve written hundreds of columns and countless feature articles about money.
+Now I’ve crunched all that research down into a summary of 100+ money saving tips.

 I suggest reading the overviews, then clicking through to the original news article if you want more details.
-It might pay to bookmark this page too, because I’ll be regularly updating it with fresh saving hacks.
+It might pay to bookmark this page, because I’ll be regularly updating it with fresh money saving tips.

 The tips are written in the imperative form (Do this!
 Do that!
 King of the castle!) to save time.
-Don’t be put off by the tone – if any of the suggestions don’t tickle your pickle, just move on to the ones that do.
+Don’t be put off by the tone – if any of the suggestions don’t tickle your pickle, just move on to the ones apply to you.

 For international readers

 Some of the linked ‘Read More’ articles include New Zealand dollar figures.
 For reference, the kiwi weighs in at about three quarters of an American dollar.
-However, the actual figures don’t matter a damn – only the principles behind them.
+However, the actual figures don’t really matter – the principles are what’s important.
 There are a few topic areas, like tax and consumer law, where you will want to find country-specific advice.

 Feel free to skip ahead to a specific section using the links below: